How to change Windows DNS server settings in Windows 10 and Windows 11

 5. Enter the Preferred DNS address and the Alternate DNS address, then click Save.

-While the Settings app in Windows 10 was a bit cumbersome, it’s been significantly improved in Windows 11 and might be the quickest way to configure your DNS settings.
+While the Settings app in Windows 10 was a bit cumbersome, Microsoft significantly improved it in Windows 11, and it might be the quickest way to configure your DNS settings.

 How to set your DNS settings with PowerShell